heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 3. Click **Clone [Repository's Name]**.
  ![A photo of the Your Repositories dropdown list and Clone button.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3c-repository-clone.jpg)

-  **Step Result**: The **Clone a Repository** dialog box opens with the URL tab selected as the default cloning method.
+  **Step Result**: The **Clone a Repository** dialog opens with the URL tab selected as the default cloning method.

-  **NOTE**: Since GitHub Desktop is connected to your GitHub.com account, the Repository URL or GitHub username and repository field is automatically filled in.
+  **NOTE**: Since GitHub Desktop is connected to your GitHub.com account, the **Repository URL or GitHub username and repository** field is automatically filled in.

   ![A photo of the Clone a Repository dialog box.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3d(a)-repository-clone.jpg)